toyotaracing94/drowsiness-detection/README.md

 ├── test/
 ```

-As this project is still under development, I can say that this structure can be contested to be more flexible, as I really don't have experience building in a Python environment, and I don't really find a good project in github that really adheres OOP in Python, this will do for now.
+As this project is still under development, I can say that this structure can be contested for change to be more flexible, as I really don't have experience building in a Python environment, and I don't really find a good project in github that really adheres OOP in Python, this will do for now.

 ## Installing Environment
-I think that installing python packages in secluded environment was simple can be used using the Python own official virtual environment.
+To run this project, we will use a virtual environment to manage our project dependencies.
+I think that most easiest way to installing python packages in secluded environment is using the Python own official, virtual environment.
 To do this, first you must have to install python first.
-This app using this spesification
+The app is using this spesification

 1. Python 3.10 version
 2. Mediapipe 0.10.21 version

 So for python, you can search for their installer [here](https://www.python.org/downloads/release/python-31011/) and install them.
 If you have installed them, we can start the virtual environment creation.
 Of course you can try to install another python version, but keep in mind, I made this project in 3.10 so it can be more stable rather the new python version and currently if using Hailo AI Accelerator, most of their compiler and program running max on Python 3.10 version, so it is recommended that you use Python 3.10 version both on Windows and Linux just for best practices.
 If you decided to use another python version, do mind that the `requirements.txt` that I have prepared for you will be conflict, you can one-by-one install the package that I list on that `requirements.txt`.
-I will explain how you can set up the environment in both Windows and Linux for the Raspberry Pi, but keep in mind Windows version, this code probably will favor more on the Linux side, but it's a good idea to be able to run this on Windows aswell.
+I will explain how you can set up the environment in both Windows and Linux for the Raspberry Pi, but keep in mind Windows version, this code probably will favor more on the Linux side, but it's a good idea to be able to run this on Windows as-well.
 So, before doing the environement set-up, please kindly clone this repo

-### Installing environment through Virtual Env (Windows)
+### Preparing environment on Windows
 First go do the work directory.
 ```bash
 cd drowsiness-detection